 Although you no longer have Microsoft Remote Desktop access, you can continue to operate your Tier 2+ sandbox environments, because Microsoft is providing self-service capabilities and tools that you can use to perform the common critical actions that are described here.

 You can access the Microsoft Azure SQL database by following these steps.

-- From LCS, add a safe list of the IP address of the machine that you will use to connect to the Azure SQL database using SQL Management Studio.
+- From LCS, add a safe list of the IP address of the machine that you use to connect to the Azure SQL database using SQL Management Studio.

 - Use LCS to request access to see the database credentials.
 You must provide a reason for requesting access.